prlambert/prlambert.github.com/podcasts.md

 * [Acquired](https://www.acquired.fm/) – Great storytelling and startup analysis.
 * [EconTalk](https://www.econtalk.org/) – The most intellectually stimulating podcast I know.
 * [Exponent](https://exponent.fm/) – Ben Thompson's podcast.
-Strategic analysis of the tech ecosystem.
+Tech business analysis.
 * [Invest Like The Best](http://investorfieldguide.com/podcast/)
 * [Internet History Podcast](http://www.internethistorypodcast.com/)
 * [Hardcore History](https://www.dancarlin.com/hardcore-history-series/) - Dan Carlin is in a league of his own.
 He does more research than anyone, is a master of story craft, and is a seasoned professional on the microphone.